 Another valuable free tool from Google is Webmaster Tools.
 Setting this up is usually easy if you have Google Analytics set up and you can do it here.
 This is a dashboard that is particularly useful for search engine optimisation.
 While very detailed optimisation may not be a priority, it’s worth setting this up because it gives helpful data about search terms that can’t be found in Google Analytics.
 It also provides an interface that allows you to submit your sitemap (which your partner agency should have configured for you at www.yoursite.org/sitemap.xml).
 Submitting this can speed up the process of Google crawling your new site and listing its pages in search results.

 Now that your website is launched and working well it’s time for you to get promoting.
-We have loads of resources and tips on marketing your organisation online so check them out in the Marketing section of our blog or sign up for regular tips and notifications about new posts and resources.
+We have loads of resources and tips on marketing your organisation online, sign up for regular tips and notifications about new posts and resources.